mihyechoi/dataScience-projects/README.md

 # Data Science Exercise
-## In this git repo, I uploaded three data science projects; Employee retention, Pricing optimization, and Machine faulty detection.
+### In this git repo, I uploaded two data science projects (stay tuned for more to come!); Employee retention and Pricing optimization.
 All works have done in Jupyter notebook.

 Please go to the project folder that you would like to look at.
 Each folder has
  1. one README file